jonaselgammal/GPry/doc/source/intro_example.rst

 The Function
 ============

-Let's start with a very simple example where we want to characterize a 2d-Gaussian Likelihood with the PDF
+Let's start with a very simple example where we want to characterize a 2d-Gaussian Posterior with the PDF and a uniform prior square in :math:`[-10, 10]`

 .. math::
     y(x) \sim \mathcal{N}(x|\boldsymbol{\mu},\Sigma)